Sir Visto

 Sir Visto (1892–1914) was a British Thoroughbred racehorse and sire.
 In a career that lasted from 1894 to 1896 he ran thirteen times and won three races.
-As a three-year-old in the 1895 he won both The Derby and the St Leger at Doncaster.
+As a three-year-old in 1895 he won both The Derby and the St Leger at Doncaster.
 He failed to win in six subsequent races and was retired to stud at the end of the 1896 season.

 Background

 Sir Visto was described as “a lengthy, rather plain bay with sickle hocks”, but an excellent mover.
 He was also described as looking powerful but "unfurnished" and "split-up".
 He was bred at the Crafton Stud by his owner Lord Rosebery, a prominent Liberal statesman who became Prime Minister in 1894.
 Sir Visto's St Leger was the last of twenty-eight classic wins gained by his trainer Mathew Dawson.
 Dawson, who was over seventy at the time had "retired" from large-scale training in 1885, but continued to handle a small number of horses at his Melton House Stable.

 Sir Visto's sire was the undefeated Irish champion Barcaldine, a representative of the Godolphin Arabian sire line, who also sired the double Classic winner Mimi.
-Sir Visto’s dam, Vista, was an excellent broodmare who also produced the Derby runner up Velasquez, and Bona Vista the 2000 Guineas winner who, as the grandsire of Phalaris is the male-line ancestor of most modern thoroughbreds.
+Sir Visto's dam, Vista, was an excellent broodmare who also produced the Derby runner up Velasquez, and Bona Vista the 2000 Guineas winner who, as the grandsire of Phalaris is the male-line ancestor of most modern thoroughbreds.